-In quantum realism, any processing put on the grid immediately spreads out in all directions, like ripples on a pool but in three dimensions.
-Not only is a photon’s processing shared among the nodes of its wavelength, it is also passed on in every direction at one node per cycle, i.e. the speed of light.
-Huygen’s principle, that light is a wave spreading with each point a new wave source, then works because quantum processing spreads.
-A ray of light isn’t just going forward on a linear path but spreading out in all directions at the same time, hence it goes through both Young’s slits at once.
+According to quantum realism, quantum processing put on the grid immediately spreads out in all directions, like ripples on a pool but in three dimensions.
+If a photon is a Planck process shared among the nodes of its wavelength, they in turn will also pass it on in every direction at one node per cycle, i.e. the speed of light.
+Huygen’s Principle, that light is a wave spreading with each point a new wave source, then follows from the nature of the quantum network.
+It follows that a light “ray” isn’t a particle traveling a linear path but a wave spreading in all directions at the same time, and it is this wave that goes through both Young’s slits at once.

 Why then does light travel in a forward direction rather than just spreading out equally?
 It is as Huygen explained, because the wave has a “front” and a “back”.
 In our terms, the nodes at the wavelength front started after those at the back, so they are just starting to run the Planck process when those at the back are just finishing it.
 If the network passes on the processing of each node in all directions, what spreads backwards is cancelled but what goes forwards isn’t.
 The wave front moves forward due to the processing sequence of the photon wavelength, just as happens for a water wave.